-Warning, every single one of these programs is a violation of Google Terms of Service.
+Warning, every single one of these programs is a violation of Google Terms of Service and backlinks are being detected more and more with site penalties being handed out..
 If you put paid links inside your articles or homepage, Google will eventually find out and you could have your PageRank stripped.
 I lost my PageRank from 4 to 0 back in 2011 because I tested Teliad and Intellilinks.
 That being said, I earned hundreds while testing these services and if you are more interested in the earnings and willing to take the risk then these programs may be something you want to consider.

 Intellilinks is a program which allows you to lease out links on your website for a recurring payment every month.
 Like most programs which pay you to sell a link these are frowned upon by Google and could get your PageRank penalized but there is also some good money to be made here if you have a blog with a higher PageRank.
 I have about 3 blogs listed in Intellilinks and get a recurring $40-$60 per month on average just from having a few links in a sidebar or footer on my sites.
 The amount you make depends on the PageRank of the page the link is being requested on.
 You can lease links on your homepage or specific sub pages on your blog.